- Port Louis

-Mark Twain said, "Mauritius was made first, then heaven was copied from it" - and when you consider the natural beauty of the volcanic island, with its steamy forests and running streams, palm-fringed beaches and teeming coral reefs, it's easy to see how such a sentiment might be impelled.
+Mark Twain said, 'Mauritius was made first, then heaven was copied from it', and when you consider the natural beauty of the volcanic island, with its steamy forests and running streams, palm-fringed beaches and teeming coral reefs, it's easy to understand his sentiment.

 Most visitors to Mauritius choose package-tour holidays and stay at one of the island's magnificent resorts.
 The capital, Port Louis, is the tourist hub of the island, but there are literally hundreds of excellent beach resorts lining the Mauritian coast.
-The pick of the bunch, The Royal Palm Hotel, has been hailed by Forbes as one of the best beach resorts in the world, though most of them sport luxury amenities such as golf courses, spas and watersports like diving, snorkelling, windsurfing, sailing or fishing.
+Most of the resorts sport luxury amenities such as golf courses and spas, and watersports such as diving, snorkelling, windsurfing, sailing, and fishing.

-The one drawback to a holiday in Mauritius is the long flight-time for British and American visitors.
-This is a shame, because those who do brave the gruelling trip will be richly rewarded by one of the world's true island paradises, a place that somehow manages to be both comfortable and exotic, luxurious and pleasantly 'off the beaten track'.
+The one drawback to a holiday in Mauritius is the long flight time for British and American visitors.
+This is a shame because those who do brave the journey will be richly rewarded by one of the world's true island paradises, a place that somehow manages to be both comfortable and exotic, luxurious and pleasantly 'off the beaten track'.

 Best time to visit Mauritius

 The climate in Mauritius is hot and tropical, tempered by cooling trade winds.
 Winters are warm and dry and summers are hot and humid, but the merciful sea breezes keep things from ever getting too unbearable.
-Mauritius can be visited at any time of year, though bear in mind that it rains heavily from January to March and that this is also cyclone season.
-The peak tourist season in Mauritius is from October to April, so if you're planning on visiting during this period be sure to book accommodation well in advance.
+Mauritius can be visited at any time of year, though travellers should bear in mind that it rains heavily from January to March and that this is also cyclone season.
+The peak tourist season in Mauritius is from October to April so, if travellers are planning on visiting during this period, they should be sure to book accommodation well in advance.
 Read more about Mauritius Climate and Weather.

 What to see in Mauritius